 \section{Abstract}

-Graph link prediction (LP) plays a critical role in socially impactful applications, such as job recommendation and friendship formation.
-Ensuring fairness in this task is thus essential.
-While many fairness-aware methods manipulate graph structures to mitigate prediction disparities, the topological biases inherent to social graph structures remain poorly understood and are often reduced to homophily alone.
-This undermines the generalization potential of fairness interventions and limits their applicability across diverse network topologies.
-In this work, we propose a novel benchmarking framework for fair LP, centered on the structural biases of the underlying graphs.
-We begin by reviewing and formalizing a broad taxonomy of topological bias measures relevant to fairness in graphs.
-In parallel, we introduce a flexible graph generation method that simultaneously ensures fidelity to real-world graph patterns and enables controlled variation across a wide spectrum of structural biases.
-We apply this framework to evaluate both classical and fairness-aware LP models across multiple use cases.
-Our results provide a fine-grained empirical analysis of the interactions between predictive fairness and structural biases.
-This new perspective reveals the sensitivity of fairness interventions to beyond-homophily biases and underscores the need for structurally grounded fairness evaluations in graph learning.
+Graph link prediction (LP) plays a critical role in socially impactful applications such as job recommendation and friendship formation, making fairness a critical concern in this task.
+While many fairness-aware methods manipulate graph structures to mitigate prediction disparities, the topological biases inherent to social graphs remain poorly understood and are consistently conflated with homophily alone.
+In this work, we study the relationship between structural biases and fairness outcomes in LP.
+To this end, we formalize a taxonomy of topological bias measures and introduce a graph generation method producing a diverse corpus of synthetic graphs with controlled structural properties.
+Using this corpus, we show empirically that fairness outcomes are strongly correlated with graph topology, and that current fairness-aware methods remain sensitive to structural biases beyond homophily.
+These findings highlight the need for structurally grounded evaluations in fair graph learning.